 The Winchester Mystery House is one of the best examples of Spiritualism run amok.
 The owner, Sarah Winchester, heiress of the Winchester rifle fortune, was told by her spirit guides that if she kept adding to her house she wouldn't die.
 The result is a sprawling 160 room maze-like mansion with stairways that lead into ceilings and doorways that go nowhere.

-Houdini visited the house after Sarah's death in 1922 (looks like the spirits gave her bad advice).
-An original newspaper article in which Houdini mentions his visit is on display in the museum.
-While the article is from 1924, it's likely Houdini visited in 1923 when he was on tour in the bay area.
+Houdini visited the house after Sarah's 1922 death (looks like the spirits gave her bad advice).
+An original 1924 newspaper article in which Houdini mentions his visit is on display in the museum.

 I've always thought the Winchester Mystery House would be an ideal spot for an Official Houdini Seance.
 And with Harry now there to watch over the proceedings, even more so!